coming on holiday to The Gambia it is advisable to understand

 HEATSTROKE, SUNBURN & DEHYDRATION

 can sometimes feel oppressive.
-You might
+You might under-estimate the power

 HIV / AIDS & OTHER STDS